AbrahamAlgorithm/ai-studymate/README.md

 # AI StudyMate

 **AI StudyMate** is an AI-powered web application designed to provide personalized tutoring assistance to students.
-The platform allows users to upload images of academic questions, and it returns detailed, step-by-step solutions, focusing on subjects like structural mechanics, strength of materials, physics, and mathematics.
+The platform allows users to ask academic questions through a text-based interface, and it returns detailed, step-by-step solutions, focusing on subjects like structural mechanics, strength of materials, physics, and mathematics.
+The AI can also respond to general queries outside these subjects.

 ## Table of Contents
 - [Project Overview](#project-overview)